pradyumn-ai/pradyumn-ai/README.md

 # 👋 Hi there, I'm Pradyumn
 **Welcome to my Data Analytics Page**
 Your friendly data enthusiast turning raw data into strategic insights.
 ---

 ## 💫 About Me

-I’m an aspiring **Data Analyst** with a strong passion for uncovering hidden stories in data.
-With a background in engineering and hands-on professional experience, I bring a unique mix of analytical thinking and business acumen.
+As a Data Domain begineer with a strong passion for uncovering hidden stories in data and data technologies like Data Analystics as such I love how this can be leveraged to solve real world problems by extracting strategic insights from raw data with various tools available, With a background in engineering and hands-on professional experience, I bring a unique mix of analytical thinking, Problem Understandiing, and business acumen.

-🔍 I enjoy exploring datasets, cleaning messy data, building dashboards, and answering key business questions using data-driven insights.
-📈 I believe data has the power to transform decision-making in every industry — and I’m excited to be part of that transformation.
 ---

 ## 🎓 Education